 Which job?

-Well, look at the New York Times review.
+Look at the New York Times Review.

-It said unhinged uh, and nobody reported that federal judge's ruling correctly.
+And nobody reported that federal judge's ruling correctly.

-He said clearly this is classified information.
+He said, clearly, this is classified information.

 He's opened himself up to criminal liability.